 Place of treatment If I have the optional out-patient cover am I covered?
 If I do not have the optional out-patient cover am I covered?
-Active treatment of cancer at a hospital ✓ Yes If the treatment takes place in the UK , this includes treatment at a hospital, day-patient unit or scanning centre that is in our UK Directory of Hospitals . ✓ Yes If the treatment takes place in the UK , this includes treatment at a hospital, day-patient unit or scanning centre that is in our UK Directory of Hospitals .
-Chemotherapy by intravenous drip at home x No x No Treatment at a hospice x No x No Diagnostic If I have the optional out-patient cover am I covered?
+Active treatment of cancer at a hospital Yes If the treatment takes place in the UK, this includes treatment at a hospital, day-patient unit or scanning centre that is in our UK Directory of Hospitals. ✓ Yes If the treatment takes place in the UK , this includes treatment at a hospital, day-patient unit or scanning centre that is in our UK Directory of Hospitals .
+Chemotherapy by intravenous drip at home ✓ Yes, when agreed by our clinical team.✓ Paid in full for up to 14 days per year. ✓ Yes, when agreed by our clinical team.✓ Paid in full for up to 14 days per year.
+Treatment at a hospice x No × No Diagnostic If I have the optional out-patient cover am I covered?
 If I do not have the optional out-patient cover am I covered?
 Specialist fees for the specialist treating your cancer ✓ Yes If the consultations are before your diagnosis they are covered as part of your overall out-patient limit.
 Consultations after your diagnosis are covered as part of your overall day-patient and in-patient limit. ✓ Yes Consultations after your diagnosis are covered as part of your overall day-patient and in-patient limit.
 Consultations as an out-patient before your diagnosis are not covered.

 Diagnostic tests relating to cancer ✓ Yes If the tests are before your diagnosis they are covered as part of your overall out-patient limit.
 Tests after your diagnosis are covered as part of your overall day-patient and in-patient limit. ✓ Yes, when they are done as an in-patient or day-patient.
-Out-patient tests after your diagnosis are covered as part of your overall day-patient and in-patient limit. ✗ Out-patient diagnostic tests before your diagnosis are not covered

-Surgery as shown below under 'Surgery' √ Yes √ Yes CT, MRI and PET scans √ Yes ✓ Yes Genetic testing proven to help choose the appropriate chemotherapy " See section 3.1 > for more about effective treatment and 4.25 > Preventative treatment, genetic tests ✓ Yes ✓ Yes and screening tests Genetic testing to work out whether you have a genetic risk of developing cancer ≭ No ≭ No Surgery Surgery for the treatment or diagnosis of cancer, so long as that treatment has been shown to be effective " See section 3.1 > for more about effective treatment ✓ Yes New or experimental surgical procedures Please contact us before having any new or experimental surgical procedures so that we can discuss the proposed procedure with you.
+Out-patient tests after your diagnosis are covered as part of your overall day-patient and in-patient limit. ✗ Out-patient diagnostic tests before your diagnosis are not covered Surgery as shown below under 'Surgery' ✓ Yes ✓ Yes CT, MRI and PET scans ✓ Yes ✓ Yes Genetic testing proven to help choose the appropriate chemotherapy >>> See section 3.1 > for more about effective treatment and 4.25 > Preventative treatment, genetic tests and screening tests ✓ Yes ✓ Yes Genetic testing to work out whether you have a genetic risk of developing cancer x No x No Surgery Surgery for the treatment or diagnosis of cancer, so long as that treatment has been shown to be effective See section 3.1 > for more about effective treatment ✓ Yes New or experimental surgical procedures Please contact us before having any new or experimental surgical procedures so that we can discuss the proposed procedure with you.
 We will write to tell you what we agree to pay for before your treatment starts.
 We will only pay up to the equivalent non-experimental surgical procedure as listed in the schedule of procedures and fees.
-To get a copy of the schedule, go to axaglobalhealthcare.com or call us on +44 (0)1892 503 856 Complications that arise from new or experimental surgical procedures × No - even if we agreed to cover the procedure itself Preventative If I have the optional out-patient cover am I covered?
-If I do not have the optional out-patient cover am I covered?
-Preventative treatment , such as: x No x No Screening when you do not have symptoms of cancer .
-For example, if you had a screen to see if you have a genetic risk of breast cancer , we would not cover the screening or any treatment to reduce the chances of developing breast cancer in future (such as a preventative mastectomy).
+To get a copy of the schedule, go to axaglobalhealthcare.comor call us on +44 (0)1892 503 856 Complications that arise from new or experimental surgical procedures X No - even if we agreed to cover the procedure itself